JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ### Creating and Modifying Changelogs

 JPA Buddy also offers tools for viewing, creating and modifying changelogs by hand.
-It adds four panels to the IntelliJ IDEA UI: JPA Structure (1), JPA Palette (2), JPA Inspector (3) and Editor Toolbar (4).
+It adds three panels and a toolbar to the IntelliJ IDEA UI: JPA Structure (1), JPA Palette (2), JPA Inspector (3) and Editor Toolbar (4).

 ![jpa_buddy_panels](img/jpa_buddy_panels.png)